Top 10 Best Minnesota Twins Players of All Time

 18 Greg Gagne

-The Twins of course would never be 1987 and 1991 world champions without some defense and Gagne was the best from this team.
-He can also provide some offense and speed too like the day on October 4, 1986 when he hit two inside the park home runs in a 7-3 Twins win over the Chicago White Sox.
-In 2 Twins championship teams.
-Gagne hit 4 home runs and even leadership that would eventually put him in the Twins Hall of Fame.
+The Twins, of course, would never have been 1987 and 1991 World Champions without some defense, and Gagne was the best from this team.
+He could also provide some offense and speed, like the day on October 4, 1986, when he hit two inside-the-park home runs in a 7-3 Twins win over the Chicago White Sox.
+In two Twins championship teams, Gagne hit four home runs and showed leadership that would eventually put him in the Twins Hall of Fame.

 Its Joeysworld